Wedding Planning Guide

 Some couples include photo from the engagement shoot or a favorite quote or saying, if there's room.
 Wording-wise, this is the time to be less formal, so feel free to get creative with your save-the-date text.
 Here are a few examples of how couples word their save the dates.

-For a more formal look, choose a save-the-date design featuring an elegant script and/or a non-photo design; foil in gold, silver, or rose gold adds a luxe touch.
+For a more traditional look, choose a save the date design featuring an elegant combination of serif fonts and calligraphy script; non-photo designs convey a more refined, formal look.
+Choose foil details—borders, frames, lines—in gold, silver, or rose gold to add a luxe touch.
 Include your full names and spell out the date and location to give your save the date a more formal tone.

-Keep things light and fun with wording that conveys your bubbly personalities.
+Keep things light and fun with an expected save the date design, paired with wording that conveys your bubbly personalities.
 Puns relating to your relationship or the location of the wedding are always a winner.